 - Psychological behaviors related to brain disease or dysfunction

 - Sleep disorders, including insomnia and restless leg syndrome

-- Spine injury, trauma, or degeneration, including spinal stenosis in the cervical (neck) or lumbar (low back) areas
+- Spine injury, trauma, or degeneration (breakdown), including spinal stenosis in the cervical (neck) or lumbar (low back) areas

-Our neurologists also oversee rehabilitation services provided after surgery or to help people regain function after a neurological event, such as a stroke.
+Our neurologists also oversee rehabilitation services after surgery and help people regain function after a neurological event, such as a stroke.

 If you are experiencing neurological symptoms or have questions, we can help.
 Our expert team consists of skilled neurologists who work closely with neurosurgeons to provide highly specialized services to adults and children.

 Common procedures and tests

 In many cases, the cause of a neurological condition is not known or is poorly understood.
 As a result, your neurologist may order various tests to assess brain and nerve function.
 The results of these tests guide treatment.
 Your neurologist may order image scans, blood tests, or specialized examinations, including:

 - Electromyography (EMG) to measure muscle and nerve function and activity